leobrod44/Smartess/backend_api/README.md

 4. DM Abdullah.
 He will provide you with the URL and key.

 5. Replace the URL and KEY accordingly.

+For any question DM Abdullah.

 ### Running Instructions: